OpenScienceLabs/opensciencelabs.github.io/pages/blog/artbox-what-is-it-how-to-collaborete/index.md

 $ conda activate artbox
 ```

-Currently to avoid dependency conflictst install the numpy library as follows:
+To prevent dependency conflicts, please install the numpy library using the following command:

 ```bash
 $ pip install "numpy>=1.20"
 ```

-The conda activate artbox command is used to activate the "artbox" conda environment, ensuring that subsequent commands or scripts run within this isolated environment.
-Activation modifies the system's PATH to prioritize the "artbox" environment, allowing for the use of specific Python versions and packages associated with the project, thus maintaining a clean and reproducible development or execution environment.
+The `conda activate artbox` command is used to activate the "artbox" conda environment, ensuring that subsequent commands or scripts run within this isolated environment.
+Activation modifies the system's `PATH` to prioritize the "artbox" environment, allowing for the use of specific Python versions and packages associated with the project, thus maintaining a clean and reproducible development or execution environment.

 ```python